taylorsilva/envs/raspberry-pi/nginx/Docs.md

 ## Configuring nginx

 All nginx configuration is under `/etc/nginx/`.
 The main config file is `nginx.conf`.
+Nothing has been modified in that file.

-There is a `jellyfin.conf` in this repo.
-You should create a hard link (`ln`) this file to `/etc/nginx/conf.d/jellyfin.conf` to keep this repo and deployment up to date.
+There are files in this folder with domains as the file name.
+You should create hard links (`ln`) to these files in `/etc/nginx/sites-available/<file-name>`.

 ```
 sudo ln ~/envs/raspberry-pi/nginx/thebox.taydev.net /etc/nginx/sites-available/thebox.taydev.net
 sudo ln ~/envs/raspberry-pi/nginx/dnd.taydev.net /etc/nginx/sites-available/dnd.taydev.net
 ```

-You'll need to then create a symbolic link to enable the site:
+You'll need to then create a symbolic link (`ln -s`) to enable the site(s):

 ```
 sudo ln -s /etc/nginx/sites-available/thebox.taydev.net /etc/nginx/sites-enabled/thebox.taydev.net